TownLake/blog-samrhea-legacy/content/posts/2023/2023-01-02-siri-purge/index.md

 ### Confirm outcome

 The GitHub workflow file is part of this repository and when I merge these changes that qualifies as a push to `main` and I conveniently trigger the workflow.
-I can see that the GitHub Action run was succesful.
+I can see that the GitHub Action run was successful.

 ![Run Workflow](./media/run-workflow.png)